Water Flowing in Pipes - engineering and physics for plumbers (2)

-In this section I show how to calculate the flow-rate in a real domestic water-supply system by using a couple of design tools that link flow-rate to the available head.
-The worked example is here, and the underlying theory is in Part 1.
+In this section I show how to calculate the flow-rate in a real domestic water-supply system by using a couple of design tools that link flow-rate to the available head - the pressure that makes the water move.
+The worked example starts here .
+If all you need is the graph that links flow rate to the rate-of-pressure-drop for standard pipe sizes, it's here .

 How much pressure is needed?